levoai/docs/docs/security-testing/catalog-tests.md

 Click on the `Run Tests` button on the top right side of the screen and then choose `Run on Cloud`.

-Select Runnable Endpoints from the screen that comes up.
+Select Runnable Endpoints on the next screen.

 >Note: You can configure a non-runnable endpoint by entering a sample value for mandatory query parameters.